klauza/noble-leaders/README.md

-install packages for /frontend & /backend - `npm install` inside these dirs
+install packages for /frontend & /backend - `npm install` inside those dirs

 To make a proper database workflow, `-default.json-` file inside /backend/config must have altered name into a valid one.
 Also database/localhost link needs to be provided inside.